-For the past three years Verity’s practice has been based around the work and documentation of Alfred Watkins, a naturalist in Hereford in the early 1900’s.
+For the past four years Verity’s practice has been based around the work and documentation of Alfred Watkins, a naturalist in Hereford in the early 1900’s.
 The title ‘Heyop Church’ came from one of Watkins’s maps drawn when researching into his theory on Ley Lines.
 Verity was intrigued by his drawings as she loved the atmospheric place names marked on his maps, for example: Devil’s Bridge, Flight’s Farm, Heyop Church and Sacrificial Stone.

 Please click on images for medium and dimensions.
 Prices on request.